-The main areas of actions are a) Clinical Science Seminars in Oncology with renowned speakers; b) the revision of the Grand Round created by Professor Veronesi in order to encourage the participation of all the healthcare staff; c) the design of online surgery courses (e.g. the Esagon Biennial Course), providing education and training courses online; d) the monthly publication of the IEO Edu newsletter; e) the launch of the new catalogue of IEO Web Education.
-Istituto Europeo di Oncologia Via Ripamonti 435 20141 Milano Italia
+The main areas of actions are a) Clinical Science Seminars in Oncology with renowned speakers; b) the revision of the Grand Round created by Professor Veronesi in order to encourage the participation of all the healthcare staff; c) the design of online surgery courses (e.g. the Esagon Biennial Course), providing education and training courses online: d) the monthly publication of the IEO Edu newsletter; e) the launch of the new catalogue of IEO Web Education.

+Istituto Europeo di Oncologia

+Via Ripamonti 435 20141 Milano Italia

+Chairman:

-Chairman: Prof. Carlo Buora Chief Executive Officer (CEO): Prof. Mauro Melis IEO-CCM Group Chief Officer: Prof. Massimo Castoldi Scientific Director: Prof. Roberto Orecchia dei Tumori di Milano www.istitutotumori.mi.it
+Prof. Carlo Buora Chief Executive Officer (CEO): Prof. Mauro Melis Chief Medical Officer: Dr. Fabrizio Mastrilli Scientific Director: Prof. Roberto Orecchia www.istitutotumori.mi.it